haxeui/haxeui-guides/custom-components.md

 ## Using a build macro

-A further refinement we can make to the `MyComponent`class is to use a build macro to build many parts of the class for use and eliminate alot of the boiler plate.
+A further refinement we can make to the `MyComponent`class is to use a build macro to build many parts of the class for us and eliminate alot of the boiler plate.
 Using the exact same xml file:

 ```xml
 <hbox>